openmhealth/shimmer/README.md

 1. Edit the `application.yaml` file.
   * Check that the `spring:data:mongodb:uri` parameter points to your running MongoDB instance.
   * You might need to change the host to `localhost`, for example.
-1. Follow [these instructions](#preparing-to-use-microsoft-healthvault) to install Microsoft HealthVault libraries.
-These libraries are currently required for the shim server to work.
 1. To build and run the shim server, navigate to the base directory and run `./gradlew shim-server:bootRun`
 1. The server should now be running on `localhost` on port 8083.
 You can change the port number in the `application.yaml` file.
 1. Visit `http://localhost:8083` in a browser.

-##### Preparing to use Microsoft HealthVault

-The Microsoft HealthVault shim has dependencies which can't be automatically downloaded from public servers, at least not yet.
-To add HealthVault support to the shim server,

-1. Download the HealthVault Java Library version [R1.6.0](https://healthvaultjavalib.codeplex.com/releases/view/125355) archive.
-1. Extract the archive.
-1. Navigate to the extracted directory in a terminal.
-1. Run `mvn install -N && mvn install --pl sdk,hv-jaxb -DskipTests`

-This will make the HealthVault libraries available to Gradle.

 ### Setting up your credentials

 You need to obtain authentication credentials, typically an OAuth client ID and client secret, for any shim you'd like to run.